RizveOve/BlogTime/DEPLOYMENT.md

 1. **Build Fails**

-   - Check Node.js version compatibility
+   - Check Node.js version compatibility (use Node 18.x)
    - Verify all dependencies are installed
    - Check for TypeScript/ESLint errors
+   - ESLint warnings treated as errors in CI (fixed with CI=false in build script)

 2. **Environment Variables Not Working**